Business Energy Comparison: Start Saving Today

 In the boxes below, please select gas or electricity for Energy Type.
-For Service Type, if you spend less than $2,000 a month, select “small business”; for over $2,000, select “large business.”
+For Service Type, if you spend less than $2,000 a month, select “Small Business”; for over $2,000, select “Commercial”.

 1.Electricity or Gas?

-For the average business, a secure low priced, fixed rate, “all in”, electric power supply contract is probably the most sensible.
-Fixed rate contracts prevent budget busting surprises.
+For the average business, a secure low priced, fixed-rate, “all in”, electric power supply contract is probably the most sensible.
+Fixed-rate contracts prevent budget busting surprises.
 Given that electric power rates are near historic lows, there is little reason for most customers to be creative when structuring power purchase agreements.
-The main exceptions are larger users who have an ability to curtail and are sufficiently-staffed to actively manage power use.
+The main exceptions are larger users who have the ability to curtail and are sufficiently-staffed to actively manage power use.

 Consideration of a new power contract four to six months prior to the end date of an existing contract is prudent.
-Market fluctuations are common, so it is to your benefit to avoid facing the pressure of an expiring contract.
+Market fluctuations are common, so it is to your benefit to compare electricity rates for business and avoid facing the pressure of an expiring contract.

-Review the current contract to determine when the current contract ends and what, if any, notification of nonrenewal need be provided to the current supplier.
+Review the current contract to determine when the current contract ends and what, if any, notification of non-renewal needs to be provided to the current supplier.

-Each provider has its own form contracts.
+Each provider has its form of contract.
 Some are better than others, but all have adverse terms that affect the actual cost of the contract, and which make an “apples to apples” comparison of suppliers’ bids rather challenging.

 The price per kWh is the starting point.
 Key points to consider when evaluating a contract are:

-Are there extra supplier imposed costs such as meter or administrative fees?
+Are there extra supplier imposed costs such as a meter or administrative fees?

 When are payments due after billing?